gem-pasteur/macsylib/doc/source/user_guide/input.rst

 ----------------

 worker
     Number of workers to be used by MacSylib.
-In the case the user wants to run MacSyFinder in a multi-thread mode.
+In the case the user wants to run MacSyFLib in a multi-thread mode.
     (0 mean all threads available will be used (compliant with use of cluster scheduler)). (default: 1)

 verbosity